KhanSimon/field_converter/README.md

 ## Data

 The training data and broadcast videos are not distributed with this repository.
 Users must obtain the dataset separately and comply with its access and usage conditions.
-See [`data/README.md`](data/README.md) and the [FIFA Skeletal Tracking Starter Kit](https://github.com/FIFA-Skeletal-Light-Tracking-Challenge/FIFA-Skeletal-Tracking-Starter-Kit-2026) for the expected data organization.
+See the [FIFA Skeletal Tracking Starter Kit](https://github.com/FIFA-Skeletal-Light-Tracking-Challenge/FIFA-Skeletal-Tracking-Starter-Kit-2026) for the expected data organization.

 Training assumes that the consolidated features, normalization statistics, split definition, and geometry-based root initialization have already been prepared: